Ascension Sacred Heart nurses answer frequently asked questions about delivering a baby at the Maternity and Women’s Center.

 26) What is the facility's view on doulas?
 Are they allowed in the labor and delivery rooms?

 For patients who choose to hire a doula, your doula will be permitted to accompany you in the Maternity and Women's Center.
-Sacred Heart Hospital does not currently employ doulas.
+Ascension Sacred Heart does not currently employ doulas, but we can provide information about doulas in our Monogram Maternity office.
+Please call 850-416-6378.

 27) What special birthing amenities does the hospital offer?